 The story of mankind’s evolution in Africa before Grimaldi Man migrated to Europe and the rest of the world was illuminated during the 1920s following the discovery of the remains of the Hominid Australopithecus by Raymond Dart whose discovery suggested the presence of a distinct Bi-Pedal Hominid in Africa about 3 Million Years ago.

 Their discoveries suggested the existence of a gradual evolution of Hominids on the African Plains, most notably, Austolopethicus, followed by Homo Erectus about 1.9 million years ago, and then to modern man, Homo Sapien who emerged approximately 40 000 years ago.

-Artistic expression was also evident during the Stone Age in Africa in the form of Rock Paintings which also served a kind of Historical Record of the life and culture of the life of early Man on the African Plains.
+In Africa, Grimaldi Man had already developed Artistic expression as evident in the Rock Paintings which also served a kind of Historical Record of the life and culture of the life of early Grimaldi Man on the African Plains.

-Life during the Stone Age in Africa was also not based on the accumulation of wealth and tended to be mostly egalitarian.
+Life for Grimaldi man both in Africa and Europe was initially not based on the accumulation of wealth and tended to be mostly egalitarian.